Saim-Safdar/DevOps-Crash-Course/Students/contribution.md

 ## Students Contribution Page

-Things students have learned from the DevOps course, blogpost they have written, social media profile links and links to learning resources
+Things students have learned from the DevOps course, blog post they have written, social media profile links and links to learning resources

 # Meer Hashaam Khan